Vertexwahn/rules_ispc/README.md

 This project uses [Bazel](https://bazel.build/) as a build system.
 The current used version of Bazel to test these rules is defined in [.bazelversion](tests/.bazelversion).
-It is very likely that these rules work also with other Bazel versions, since only very basic features are used.
+It is very likely that these rules work also with other Bazel versions, since only very basic features are used (at least support for Bzlmod is required).

 **Prerequisites:**